DataDog/hiring-engineers/answers.md

 ## Section 3: Monitoring data

 This was one of the easiest sections of the assessment.
-I went to the monitors section on the Datadog page and selected "New Monitor" then clicked Metric and selected "my_metric"
+I went to the "Monitors" section on the Datadog page and selected "New Monitor", then clicked Metric and selected "my_metric"

 [Datadog Create a Monitor](https://app.datadoghq.com/monitors#/create)

-So, we can see the requirements of the new metric monitor are to be:
+We can see the requirements of the new metric monitor are to be:

 1. Warning threshold of 500
 2. Alerting threshold of 800